Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Partial YaRN

 \section{Partial YaRN}

-To extend existing \textit{unified input} LALMs to longer audio, we hypothesize that \emph{\textbf{LALMs already possess a sufficient general understanding of audio and text, but the bottleneck is their unfamiliarity to audio positions beyond the range seen during audio-text training.}}\footnote{This differs from whole-context extension in unimodal LLMs, where the total sequence length exceeds the pre-trained context window, causing an out-of-distribution problem.
+To extend existing unified input LALMs to longer audio, we hypothesize that ``\emph{LALMs already possess a sufficient general understanding of audio and text, the main bottleneck is instead their unfamiliarity to audio positions beyond the range seen during audio-text training.}''\footnote{This differs from whole-context extension in unimodal LLMs, where the total sequence length exceeds the pre-trained context window, causing an out-of-distribution problem.
 Here, the total sequence (audio + text) usually still fits within the original window, making the core challenge one of adapting to an unfamiliar audio length and positions, rather than extrapolating to completely unseen positions.} This hypothesis suggests a training-free solution: manipulating the backbone LLM’s positional encoding.
 The goal is to remap positions of a long audio input into the model’s familiar audio range.

 First, we study the application of YaRN \citep{yarn} to LALMs, as an example of whole-context extension methods.
 Since the audio window is a part of the total context window, performing whole-context extension extends the audio window as a byproduct.
 However, this alters positional information for all tokens, including text, risking the degradation of the base LLM, which was pretrained solely in text.
-Motivated by the aforementioned hypothesis, we propose \textbf{Partial YaRN}, an audio-only extension method designed to exclusively stretch the audio window.
-By leaving the text's positional encodings unaltered, this approach aims to extend\footnote{The terms \textit{extend} and \textit{stretch} are used interchangeably.} audio context while preserving the base model’s text capability.
+Motivated by the aforementioned hypothesis, we conceive \textit{modality-decoupled extension}, and propose \textbf{Partial YaRN}, an audio-only extension method designed to exclusively stretch the audio window.
+By leaving the text's positional encodings unaltered, this approach aims to extend\footnote{We use the terms \textit{extend} and \textit{stretch} interchangeably.} audio context while preserving the base model’s text capability.